Anson2Leung/SetBet.github.io/index.md

 ## Game Introduction
-Set bet is a deckbuilder roguelike that takes inspiration from games like Balatro and Dicey Dungeon.
-The player can place down bets that trigger a variety of effects, like copying adjacent bets, dealing damage, drawing cards, and so on, if they have the appropriate poker hand.
-The game currently features an endless set of enemies with randomized bets that scale in health with each win, so see how far you can get.
+Set Bet is a deck-builder roguelike that takes inspiration from games like Balatro and Dicey Dungeon.
+The player must defeat their enemies by placing down bets that can trigger a variety of effects, like copying adjacent bets, drawing cards, and so on (aside from dealing damage).
+These effects are triggered if the appropriate conditions are met, the most basic one is having a stronger poker hand than the opponent.
+Currently, the game features an endless set of enemies with randomized bets that scale in health with each win, so see how far you can get.

 ## Next Steps
 1. Improved enemy AI that decides on what bets to play and what poker hand to make according to what bets are on the table